Swapna Sanchari: Plot

-Meanwhile things in Dubai take a turn for worse when his partner is arrested for selling liquor without a proper license .He is forced to go back to Dubai and bail his partner out that makes him empty his account in Dubai.
-Totally broke he returns back to Kerala where he learns that his politician friend to whom he had trusted some cash with to handover to the kin of victims who died in fire explosion has cheated him by pocketing the cash himself.
+Meanwhile, things in Dubai take a turn for the worse when his partner is arrested for selling liquor without a proper license.
+He is forced to go back to Dubai and bail his partner out, which makes him empty his account in Dubai.
+Totally broke, he returns back to Kerala, where he learns that his politician friend, to whom he had trusted some cash to hand over to the kin of victims who died in a fire explosion, has cheated him by pocketing the cash himself.

 He hits rock bottom when a girl whose surgery Ajaychandran had promised to sponsor doesn’t get the money on time.
-Ajaychandran’s daughter is shamed at school by her classmates for the same and she tries to commit suicide by jumping off the school building.
-Ajaychandran comes to the hospital where he is berated by his father and his wife for making things reach to this point.
+Ajaychandran’s daughter is shamed at school by her classmates for the same, and she tries to commit suicide by jumping off the school building.
+Ajaychandran comes to the hospital, where he is berated by his father and his wife for making things reach this point.